Reaching the Point of Return – Jeremiah 3

 13 Only acknowledge your iniquity,

-That you have transgressed against the Lord your God… Jeremiah 3:12b-13a NKJV
+That you have transgressed against the Lord your God… Jeremiah 3:12b-13a (NKJV

 16 And he would gladly have filled his stomach with the pods that the swine ate, and no one gave him anything.

 17 “But when he came to himself, he said, ‘How many of my father’s hired servants have bread enough and to spare, and I perish with hunger!
 18 I will arise and go to my father, and will say to him, “Father, I have sinned against heaven and before you, 19 and I am no longer worthy to be called your son.
-Make me like one of your hired servants.” ’ Luke 15:16-19 NKJV
+Make me like one of your hired servants.” ’ Luke 15:16-19 (NKJV)

 Reflection

 Lord, speak to my heart and show me my need for You in my life.
 I humbly turn (or return) to You and seek to live in the light of Your presence.
-Forgive all of my sins which I acknowledge to You and surround me with the warm presence of Your Spirit.
+Forgive all of my sins which I acknowledge to You, and surround me with the warming presence of Your Spirit.
 Restore to me the blessings of grace, peace, and joy.
 In Jesus’ name we pray, Amen.